mhetreramesh/ci-notifications/README.md

 Go to http://example.com/register and create a user

 ## Usage
-It is just a starter for user login logout register functionalities.

-Extend the user controller or keep it as it is and write your own application with Codeigniter.
+When you register a user & login to the system, you will see notifications